yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - Extract your Attachments (this decrypts and extracts your attachments to a directory of your choice) (export_all_attachments.py)
         - DIAGnostics - Analise your  attachments (and Detect Orphans)

-ALT-M - Advanced Mode (** NOTE: Some menu items will disable if currency / security data issues detected.
+ALT-M - Update Mode (** NOTE: Some menu items will disable if currency / security data issues detected.
 Some only available from 2021.2 onwards)
     - These first four buttons will appear only if they are necessary / possible in your system
         - FIX - Make me a Primary Dataset (convert from Secondary dataset to enable Sync) (convert_secondary_to_primary_data_set.py)
         - FIX - Create Dropbox Sync Folder (creates the missing .moneydancesync folder if missing from Dropbox)